 Frequently Asked Questions

 Below are some questions or comments I get asked or told frequently.
+Some comments are from people that feel compelled to voice their thoughts or concerns.
 Please note that the answers posted here based on my own experiences and my own research.

 I have been a breeder for 8 years now.
 Initially, most of my time was spent talking with other highly skilled breeders and studying pedigrees, and learning about health testings.
 I wanted to learn what I was doing and wanted to absorb as much information as I could before actually having my first litter.
 I delivered my first litter of puppies in 11/2010 with Maggie, our Australian Labradoodle.

-3. We have never seen a doodle, can we come to see the puppies and your dogs?
+2. We have never seen a labradoodle, can we come to see the puppies and your dogs?

 All of my breeding dogs are in guardian families, so they do not live here.
 If you are interested in "just looking", I would highly recommend going to a dog park and spending quality time with other dog owners.
 You will most likely run into a doodle.
 I also have a YouTube channel that you can go to and view many of my videos: